Horology BA (Hons)

 I am now Managing Director of Cumbria Clock Company.
 We’re situated in the small village of Dacre in the Lake District National Park.
 We employ 22 people and are constantly expanding due to our important work specialising in church and public clocks.

 After we dismantled the clock, the whole mechanism came up to our workshop in Cumbria, and then we were able to start this huge conservation project.
-We weren’t able to make it public knowledge that the clock was in our workshop for a long time, in case tourists came by and potential thieves.
+We weren’t able to make it public knowledge that the clock was in our workshop for a long time, in case tourists came by, and potential thieves.
 Thankfully, with the help of the locals, we kept it all under wraps for a long time.
 It really was incredible to have the heartbeat of the nation ticking away in our workshop.
-We were able to start taking the clock back down to London a few months ago, and now we just need to get it back up and ticking.
-By spring 2022, we should be finished and everyone will hear Big Ben’s chimes across London again.
+We were able to start taking the clock back down to London in 2021, and we worked on it throughout 2022.
+Now, everyone can hear Big Ben’s chimes across the city once again.

 Our other major projects and clocks that we look after include the Royal Liver Building in Liverpool, which has the largest clock dials in the country.
 We also look after many royal palaces, including Hampton Court Palace, and we’re currently working on a major restoration of Manchester Town Hall’s clock.